oscar-barlow/CV/ReadMe.md

 [Intro](#intro) | [Blog](#blog) | [Skills](#skills) | [Projects](#projects) | [Experience](#experience) | [Education](#education) | [Hobbies](#hobbies)

 ##Intro
 I'm a junior developer looking for a full stack role.
 I invite you to check out my [projects](##Projects) to gauge my coding abilities; I also have a bunch of soft skills that will make me an asset to your team.
-Beyond this, I have previous professional experience I can draw upon.

 I'm looking to join an exciting, growing business that will provide me with opportunities to grow my skills.
 I'd love to be part of a team more experienced colleagues - I'll relish the chance to learn everything I can from them.